Repotting Snake Plants: The Mix To Use & How To Do It

 What Size Pot Should I Use?

+They prefer to grow slightly tight in their pots.
+When I repot a Snake Plant, I go up one pot size.
 For instance, if yours is in a 6″ grow pot, then an 8″ pot would be the size you’d want to use.

 Because Sansevierias like to spread out as they grow, I’ve found that they don’t need a deep pot.
+A deep pot has more soil mass at the bottom, which could lead to water retention, which leads to root rot.

-A Snake Plant on a work table with the rhizomes & roots exposed. a clay pot sits on 1 side & a yellow pot on the other side
+A Snake Plant on a work table with the rhizomes & roots exposed. a clay pot sits on 1 side & a yellow pot on the other side.

 Here’s the Sanseviera “Laurentii” out of the pot.
 You can see the thick rhizomes – they store water along with the roots & leaves.